This tutorial will guide you through on how to access your Linux Instance via SSH client and your private key.

 Step 14: In order to make changes to the system, you need to gain root privilege by switching to the root user.
 In the terminal, type “sudo su –“.

-You are now connected to your Linux instance using PuTTY client.
+You are now connected to your Linux instance with root access.
 If your instance is Windows-based, follow the Remote Desktop Connection tutorial here.